google-deepmind/reverb/reverb/pip_package/README.md

 `$REVERB_DIR/dist`.

 > :warning: Bazel is caching the first version of files or a config of the first version of Python used.
-If building reverb concecutively for different versions of Python `--clear_bazel_cache true` is needed and included in the commands below.
+If building reverb consecutively for different versions of Python `--clear_bazel_cache true` is needed and included in the commands below.
 Running the docker once for each python version also works.
 This issue may resolve itself in the future.